 Alinga Energy Consulting

-This West Australian company specializes in providing energy solutions for remote indigenous communities around the state.
-The $473,670 grant will go towards studies to work out strategies that best suit the energy use of communities in far-flung locations.
+This Queensland company specializes in providing energy solutions for remote indigenous communities.
+The $473,670 grant will go towards studies to work out strategies that best suit the energy use of communities in far-flung locations around Western Australia.

 “Our feasibility assessments have an emphasis on sustainable solutions that can be adequately maintained to provide long term benefits, including affordable energy to some of our nation’s most vulnerable people to support better educational, health and economic outcomes,” Alinga stated in its application for funds.